 - Making friends

-I can honestly say, I have met the most inspirational, selfish and kind-hearted people.
+I can honestly say, I have met the most inspirational, selfless and kind-hearted people.
 It’s nice to know that someone out there knows exactly what you’re going through.
 Also, being chronically ill also comes hand in hand with a lot of medical procedures.
 I found myself being able to share my every thoughts and feelings with other spoonies, and not feel judged for telling them I’m scared of my upcoming blood tests…

 - Losing friends

 This may seem like a strange benefit to have.
 Ever since I first became ill 12 years ago, I have lost friends that I would class as my closest mates.
 Chronic illnesses definitely enlighten you on who you thought were your true friends, but turn into just point blankly, dicks.